-For the past ten years I have been teaching piano at primary schools and have also enjoyed teaching students at my home studio since 2004.
+For the past twelve years I have been teaching piano at primary schools and have also enjoyed teaching students at my home studio since 2004.
 My teaching style is one of encouragement and support and I am passionate about passing on my knowledge and furthering my teaching experience.
 I love helping students on their musical journey whether they are preparing for the AMEB exams or simply developing a love for playing.

 I completed my Bachelor of Music degree at the Australian National University where I took piano lessons from Arnan Wiesel.
 Throughout my studies, I have participated in lessons and master-classes with Geoffrey Tozer, Geoffrey Lancaster, Geoffrey